networkf/network.github.io/contact.md

 <b><font size="5">Contact Us</font></b>
 <br>

-Generally you can reach one of us through any of our [community channels](/community) or alternatively by email.
+Generally you can reach one of us through any of our [channels](/channels).